dcunited001/dcunited001.github.io/_posts/2016-05-16-the-paradox-of-creativity.md

 rating, that we can easily lose appreciation for the amazing experiences around us.
 It's like reality porn, since it strongly warps our notion of what's normal.
 It can drive people to strive harder, but obviously may lead to unrealistic expectations.
+For me, watching some amazing maker videos would stimulate my imagination and simultaneously stem my desire to try it or something like it, since it had been done before.
+This led me to avoid learning some skills altogether, had I just been willing to work very hard to experience something without feeling a need for that project to be something *new*.

 ### The Power of the Unknown